mbjorke/my-sme-portfolio/README.md

 - Set the same environment variables in your deployment dashboard
 - For Spaceship, see their docs for custom domain and email setup

+## Documentation

+For detailed documentation on components and their usage, see:

+- [Component Documentation](/docs/components/) - Detailed documentation for all reusable components

 ## Contact Form & Supabase

 - Submits messages to the `contact_messages` table in Supabase